Black horror: 1960s to 2000s: Blaxsploitation and 1990s resurgence

-The 1990s saw a resurgence of Black horror films, including the Troma Entertainment films Def by Temptation (1990) directed by James Baldwin III, and Bugged!
-(1997) directed by Roland K. Armstrong; the Wes Craven films The Serpent and the Rainbow (1988), The People Under the Stairs (1991) and Vampire in Brooklyn (1995).
-Additional examples include Demon Knight (1995), which starred Jada Pinkett Smith as the rare Black final girl, and Bones (2001)—both were directed by Ernest Dickerson, who Means Coleman has described as a "stalwart of the genre" of Black horror.
-Black horror films from this time also had their share of adaptions like Reginald Hudlin's short film The Space Traders, (1994), adapted from the short story of the same name by Derrick Bell); the film Eve's Bayou (1997); Leprechaun in the Hood (2000); and the Jonathan Demme film Beloved (1998), an adaptation of Toni Morrison's novel of the same name.
+The 1990s saw a resurgence of Black horror films, which, according to educator Mikal Gaines, was a result of and concurrent with a boom in hood films, such as New Jack City (1991) and Juice (1992), during the decade.
+It was partly fueled by the release of the Bernard Rose film Candyman (1992), which cast Tony Todd, a Black actor, as the film's titular villain, while also addressing lynching and housing inequality, particularly in the Cabrini–Green housing projects in Chicago.
+Sonaiya Kelley of the Los Angeles Times called it "inarguably one of the most seminal black horror films" and described Todd's character as "the first black supernatural killer depicted onscreen".
+Todd has been referred to as the "king of Black horror" for his role therein.
+The success of the 1989 urban film Do the Right Thing was also partly responsible for the uptick in Black horror films which followed. including the Troma Entertainment films Def by Temptation (1990), directed by James Baldwin III, and Bugged!
+(1997), directed by Roland K. Armstrong; the Wes Craven films The Serpent and the Rainbow (1988), The People Under the Stairs (1991) and Vampire in Brooklyn (1995); Demon Knight (1995), which starred Jada Pinkett Smith as Jeryline, who became one of the first Black final girls in horror, and Bones (2001), both directed by Ernest Dickerson, who Means Coleman has described as a "stalwart of the genre" of Black horror; and Reginald Hudlin's short film The Space Traders, (1994), adapted from the short story of the same name by Derrick Bell.
+The Kasi Lemmons film Eve's Bayou (1997), the Jonathan Demme film Beloved (1998), an adaptation of Toni Morrison's novel of the same name, and the films Leprechaun in the Hood (2000), Queen of the Damned (2002), and Blade are also considered Black horror films.

 The politically conscious anthology horror film Tales from the Hood (1995), directed by Rusty Cundieff and executive produced by Spike Lee, features four Black horror stories about issues impacting Black Americans: police corruption, domestic violence, white supremacy and gang violence, respectively.
 Cundieff described it as "deal[ing] with problems in the African-American community and showing how the scariest things that happen to you are the human things that happen to you" while using "the supernatural as a redemptive element".
 It became a cult classic and Isaura Barbé-Brown of the British Film Institute wrote that it was "important to the history of horror and to Black horror in particular" for being "laced unabashedly with inside jokes specifically aimed at a Black audience".
 It has been described as the "godfather of Black horror" by Camilo Hanninbal Smith of the Houston Chronicle and director Bomani J. Story.

-Following the release of Bones in 2001, Black horror largely died down until 2017, with the exception of the 2014 Spike Lee film Da Sweet Blood of Jesus, which was a reimagining of the film Ganja & Hess (1973).
+Following the poor box office performance of Bones in 2001, Black horror largely died down until 2017, with the exception of the 2014 Spike Lee film Da Sweet Blood of Jesus, which was a reimagining of the film Ganja & Hess (1973).